-Marsha is Professor in the School of Journalism and Teaching Chair for the Faculty of Communication and Design.
+Marsha is a professor in the School of Journalism & Continuing Education Coordinator for the Chang School.

 Marsha spent many years at CBC, where she was a senior producer at CBC’s flagship newscast: the National.
 Before that she was a documentary producer at The National, specializing in investigative pieces for which she won several awards.
 Marsha also worked as a producer for The Journal.